Blog & Guide » Download » How to Download Old Emails from Server

 What’s the difference between IMAP and POP3 for downloading old mail?

 IMAP keeps the server copy in sync with the local one and downloads every folder.
-POP3 typically downloads only the Inbox and removes the server copy.
+In contrast, POP3 typically downloads only the Inbox and removes the server copy.
 For archiving, IMAP is the right choice.

 Do I need an App Password?